The Demographic Transition Revisited:

 reproductive strategy to the perceived advantage of children given

-cites another early scholar's analysis of the "curious Tables
+another early scholar's analysis of the "curious Tables of the

-so much stinted by anything in the nature of the Species, as it
+much stinted by anything in the nature of the Species, as it is from

-is from the cautious difficulty most People make to adventure
+the cautious difficulty most People make to adventure on the state

-on the state of marriage, from the prospect of the Trouble and
+of marriage, from the prospect of the Trouble and Charge of

 Anthropologist P.W.
 Turke (1989) notes that adequate